CarvFS/Linking-f90-C-C-and-CUDA/fortran-interface-cpp/README.md

 So far I figured out two ways for doing this:

  - Defining the derived type using C binding and then having a struct on C++ side mirroring this object (however, dealinig with strings here seems to be more trickier).
 Then, send a pointer to this type to C++;
  - Defining the derived as usual in Fortran.
-Thenm send a pointer to each member of the type to C++;
+Then, send a pointer to each type's members to C++;

 The first approach seems to be more straightforward, but I need to figure out how to deal with strings there (strings may be handled using pointers - it is already implemented in the example presented here).
 The second one may be helpful for one who needs to take an already existing Fortran code to modify.